 Make sure you will still have the minimum number of power supplies installed before removing power supplies.
-The minimum number depends on your configuration, which is either one or two power supplies.
-If you only have one supply installed and you must remove it, de-energize the unit first.
+The minimum number depends on your configuration, which is either two or more power supplies.
+If you only have the minimum supplies (2) installed and you must remove one, deenergize the unit first.